 NMES FOR MUSCLE STRENGTHENING

 NMES is used clinically as a tool to strengthen weakened muscle in persons with musculoskeletal disorders and is supported by evidence in the scientific literature.
 Muscle strengthening is thought to result from two primary mechanisms: increased muscle size or improved motor unit recruitment (nonmuscle mass adaptations).9 Increasing muscle mass usually takes several weeks to occur, while nonmuscle mass adaptations can occur more rapidly.
-Nonmuscle mass adaptations are typically due to increased motor unit recruitment, which is caused by increasing (1) the number of motor units recruited, (2) the frequency that motor units are recruited (Fig. 13-1), or (3) recruitment motor units in ...
+Nonmuscle mass adaptations are typically due to increased motor unit recruitment, which is caused by increasing (1) the number of motor units recruited, (2) the frequency that motor units are recruited (Fig. 13-1), or (3) recruitment ...